Picosecond Timing-Planes for Future Collider Detectors: Beam test at SLAC, 2018

 Combining these we have for the observed SNR for the as-built system as a function of the idealized SNR for a close-packed system:

 The combined loss factors reduce the observed amplitude by about a factor of 7 compared to an ideal, close-packed system.

-To estimate the effective shower detection threshold, we first must estimate the observed typical signal-to-noise ratio (SNR) per event in our reference channel 3 for a known (statistical) value of $N_e$ and electron energy.
-To get the observed SNR, we need to average over many events since the individual SNR per event is quite low due to the loss factors.
+To estimate the effective shower detection threshold, we first must estimate the observed typical signal-to-noise ratio (SNR) per event in our reference channel 3 for a known mean value of $N_e$ and electron energy.
+To get the observed SNR, we need to average over many events since the individual SNR per event is relatively low due to the loss factors.
 To ensure that our coherent signal averaging did not introduce additional unmodeled losses, we need to compensate for the trigger jitter, which was of order 1 ns since the trigger was based on the MPPC Cherenkov detector, and the risetime was quite slow compared to the ACE signals.

 We have done this iteratively by first constructing templates with approximate averages, cross-correlating and averaging events to then improve on the templates, and repeating this process until the SNR of the combined average did not increase.
 To illustrate the importance of the template cross-correlation in ACE we show an example of a single event from run 312, where the waveform SNR in channel 3 is estimated to be $\sim 5.2$, in Fig.~\ref{run312event}.
-On the left-hand side the raw, thermal-noise-dominated waveforms are shown, with the signal arrival time expected to be around 39 ns on the time scale shown.
+On the left-hand side the raw, thermal-noise-dominated waveforms are shown, with the signal arrival time expected to be around -39 ns on the time scale shown.
 On the right side the results of the template cross-correlation are shown for each channel, and the signal is detected in each case at a substantially improved SNR, typically 50\% or more.
 This step is also fundamental to the arrival time estimate, which is provided by the peak of the cross-correlation function.

 For the sequence of runs used in this estimate, a total 2475 events were averaged for each waveform -- this was the complete set of waveforms within the run set.
-No selection was done so as to avoid any bias in the resulting SNR, and to facilitate comparison with the results of the ePix camera.
+No rejection of individual events was done so as to avoid any bias in the resulting SNR, and to facilitate comparison with the results of the ePix camera.

 The result of the coherent sum for all three ACE channels is shown in Fig.~\ref{ace_avg} above, and the SNR per channel, measured by taking the ratio of the peak amplitude of the pulse to the RMS voltage of the waveform before the onset of the pulse, is 39.82, 22.65, and 106.43 for channels 1,2, and 3 respectively.